labor-digital/asset-building/docs/guide/ConfigV2.md

 ```

 ### app.warningsIgnorePattern
-You now have the option to suppress warnings during the build via the warningIgnorePattern, which is a RegExp.
+You now have the option to suppress warnings during the build via the warningsIgnorePattern, which is a RegExp.
 This is especially useful if you have specific warnings raising in a build, and you don´t want the asset-building to exit with code 1.

 This can be either a string or an array of strings.
 If you set this using an extension script, you can also set it to an array of regex expressions!